akashadhikari/100-days-of-django-archived/logs.md

 - Started Celery integration.

 **Thoughts** : This app is all about sending timed message to a Facebook user or a group.
 The sending part is over and a final task of scheduling is on progress.

+## Day 27: August 7, 2018

+**Today's Progress** :
+- Added datefield for scheduled date input.
+- Some works on date picker input. (not integrated)

+**Thoughts** : The goal of [Talk to u later](https://github.com/akashadhikari/talk-to-u-later) is to create scheduled tasks.
+Thus, the date-field input needs to be user friendly and workable.
+Not much of progress was made besides including that form field.